Background to the Collection

-The Allen Collection first came to the attention of Ian Brazendale through the curator of the Martello Tower/Museum at Pembroke Dock.
+Ian Brazendale was approached by the curator of the Martello Tower/Museum at Pembroke Dock.
 Two elderly ladies had been clearing the house of their late brother and wanted to find a good home for his collection of shipping photographs.
-The museum accepted them out of courtesy, but they had nowhere to display them.
-A number of nautical museums were approached about the collection but showed little interest.
+The museum accepted them out of courtesy, but had nowhere to display them; a number of nautical museums had been approached but showed little interest.

-Sadly we have been unable to find out more than the sketchiest details of the collectors.
+We were unable to find out more than the sketchiest details of the collectors.
 We know that Mr. W Allen was a merchant seaman, and that his son Frank helped his father with the collection but had not been a seaman himself.
-If you have any additional information about the Allens please email the site owner.
-Contact details are at the bottom of this page
+If you have any additional information about the Allens I would love to hear from you - my contact details are at the bottom of this page

-Scanning was done at 600dpi to preserve the quality of the pictures though they are only available in medium resolution on this website for performance reasons.
-Information recorded on the back of the photos by the Allens was transcribed into a spreadsheet for later incorporation into the website.
+Scanning was done at 600dpi to preserve the quality of the pictures.
+Initially they were put on line at medium resolution but over time the photos are being enhanced and higher definition copies put online.
+The information recorded on the back of the photos by the Allens was transcribed into a spreadsheet and included on the website.
 Scanning and data compilation took many weeks of effort by the indefatigable Barrie Rees.

 We decided to add background information about the shipping companies represented in the collection as, in many cases, this is not readily available.
 This added many weeks of research effort using extensive Internet searches and visits to the Caird Library at the National Maritime Museum at Greenwich.